Your Last Paycheck

 This section is written as if I’m sitting at your kitchen table, helping you think clearly when clarity feels hardest to access.

-Part Two – A Career Blueprint for the AI Economy
+Part Two – Mapping Your New Personalized Career Path in the Age of AI

 The second half of the book is what makes Your Last Paycheck™ a fundamentally different kind of layoff guide.
-Roughly 30 percent of the book is devoted to a single exhaustive reference — how to position yourself in an AI-transformed job market, scannable across every level of the corporate structure.
+Chapter 20 — the heart of Part Two and roughly 30 percent of the entire book — is a comprehensive career reference for the AI-transformed job market, scannable across every level of the corporate ladder.

-You will not read this section cover to cover.
-You will go directly to the section that matches your experience, your goals, and your next move.
+You will not read Chapter 20 cover to cover.
+You will go directly to the entry that matches your experience, your goals, and your next move.
 This is not about chasing hype.
-It is about crafting a resilient, realistic strategy in a reshaping job market.
+It is about crafting a resilient, realistic strategy in a reshaping job market — built on the Compound Knowledge™ you already have.

 How the Book Helps You Think Clearly